kunilovskaya/parcorp/README.md

 (3) produce corpus stats for structured and cleaned plain text collection (or parsed texts)

-(4) parse the raw multi-lingual data structured as a tree of folders
+(4) parse the raw multi-lingual data structured as a tree of folders (including a toy-corpus)

 (5) *stats* folder contains scripts that demonstrate approaches for statistics extraction from various formats and for verious types of linguistic items